Linsanity81/High-LevelPuzzle/README.md

 - [Acknowledgments](#acknowledgement)

 ## About <a name = "about"></a>
 This repo presents a computational approach to design high-level interlocking puzzles.
 We implemented our computational design tool in C++ and `libigl` [Jacobson et al. 2018] on a desktop computer with 3.6 GHz 8-Core Intel processor and 16 GB RAM.
-If you like our libigl project blank template, please go to

 ## Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.